ajyounguk/bme280-sensor-logger/README.md

 Finally you will need to configure your Home Assistant `configuration.yaml` file to listen to the relevant MQTT topics and define the devices/entities for the sensor readings in line with the example below:

-> [todo 10/2024] Post data in the format for Home Assistant autodiscovery

 ```yaml
 mqtt: